-For us, the working class youth of Am rica, International Youth Day has a special and immense significance, because of the fact that we are living in a country which is the sharpest ideological ex-In a country which is the snarpest needological ex-pression of capitalism and of the capitalist dictator-ship in the world today.
-The Amgrican capitalist state needs military forces with which to guard "democracy" within the country, and to aid the
+For us, the working class youth of America, International Youth Day has a special and immense significance, because of the fact that we are living in a country which is the sharpest ideological expression of capitalism and of the capitalist dictatorship in the world today.
+The American capitalist state needs military forces with which to guard "democracy" within the country, and to aid the American magnates in exploiting and murdering the revolutionary workers of Nicaragua, Mexico, Porto Rico, as well as in the Hawaiian and Philippine Islands and other colonial possessions.

-"democracy" within the country, and to aid the American magnates in exploiting and murdering the revolutionary workers of Nicaragua, Mexico, Porto Rico, as well as in the Hawaiian and Philippine Is-lards and other colonial possessions.
-And no country is prosecuting the militariza-tion of the youth with such energy as America.
-Compulsory military training in the high schools, the Boy Scout organizations, the Citizens' Training Camps, the Reserve Officers Training Corps and other organizations; all have the same goal, the preparation of the youth for the coming wars, to turn them aside from their class interests so that in the period of class conflicts the working class in the period of class conflicts the working class youth can be utilized as strike breakers against their own brothers.
-The reply of the working class youth to these vile attempts of Washington to militarize the youth must be this: we refuse to enter the Citizens' Training Camps because we refuse to go into the coming war.
-We will not shoot our brother workers, we have given enough blood, enough lives, to the capitalist class.
-The only war we shall go into will be the war against you-the class war.
-The struggle against militarism must only be one part of the whole struggle of the American one part of the whole struggle of the American youth.
-Although America is today the richest coun-try in the world.
-In the last years, in the course of which the rapid development of industrial technique, and new machinery, a mass of skilled workers were elimin-ated from the factories, forcing them to take.their ense and dearchers from the schools and and them sons and daughters from the schools and send them into the shops.
-At the present moment out of 35 million workers in the United States, 11 million are young workers, of which 3 millions are children, the most unskilled and exploited section of the American working class.
+And no country is prosecuting the militarization of the youth with such energy as America.
+Compulsory military training in the high schools, the Boy Scout organizations, the Citizens' Training Camps, the Reserve Officers Training Corps and other organizations; all have the same goal, the preparation of the youth for the coming wars, to turn them aside from their class interests so that in the period of class conflicts the working class youth can be utilized as strike breakers against their own brothers.
+The reply of the working class youth to these vile attempts of Washington to militarize the youth must be this: we refuse to enter the Citizens' Training Camps because we refuse to go into will be the war against you-the class war.
+The struggle against militarism must only be one part of the whole struggle of the American youth.
+Although America is today the richest country in the world.